numbqq/fenix-config/README.md

-# Armbian Configuration Utility
+# Fenix Configuration Utility
-Updated: Wed Sep 18 01:52:56 PM IST 2024
+Updated: Fri Sep 20 03:47:13 AM UTC 2024

 Utility for configuring your board, adjusting services, and installing applications.
-It comes with Armbian by default.
+It comes with Fenix by default.

-To start the Armbian configuration utility, use the following command:
+To start the Fenix configuration utility, use the following command:
 ~~~
-sudo armbian-configng
+sudo fenix-config
 ~~~

 - ## **System**